 - Any charges in addition to the minimum Contribution-in-Aid will be determined at the time of staking.

 Three-phase and Non-Standard services:

-- Contribution-in-Aid will be determined after the staking appointment.
+- Contribution-in-Aid will be determined after the staking appointment with our technician.

 Contribution-in-Aid to construction: CIAC overs a portion of the costs associated with the service construction, such as the initial application, recording fee, staking appointment, etc.